 When to Choose a Wing Keel (and when to avoid it)

-All in all, get wing keel if you know you will be sailing in shallow areas.
-If that is not the case though, there aren't many reasons not to avoid it.
-This is best described by what an unnamed Catalina seller said: if the draft is not an issue, stick with fin keel.
+All in all, you may want to consider a wing keel if you know you will be sailing in shallow areas.
+If that is not the case though, there aren't many reasons to choose one over for example a full keel (which comes with plenty of unique advantages) or a fin keel.
+It is best described by what an unnamed Catalina seller said: if the draft is not an issue, stick with the fin keel.
 It is better overall.
-If however, you sail in areas where the shallow draft gives you an advantage, consider a wing keel.
-So as with most things, your choice is up to your personal preference.
+If, however, you sail in areas where the shallow draft gives you an advantage, consider a wing keel.
+So as with most things, your choice is up to your personal circumstance.